cook-jeremy/StarRatingAPI/README.md

 }
 ```

 `Rating` provides a default gesture interaction for selecting a rating: the user can simply tap to update the rating value, or tap and drag to update the rating value.
 This is implemented as a drag gesture with a minimum drag distance of 0.
 The gesture works even if the user taps in between symbols, or drags out of bounds of the `Rating`.
 If the user taps in between two symbols, the resulting value is that of the leading symbol.
 For example, if the user taps between the second and third symbol, the value is updated to 2.
 If the user taps inside of a symbol, the resulting value is updated to the ceiling of the step size specified by the `granularity` parameter.
-For example, with a granularity of 0.5, if a user taps on the second symbol at 1/4 of the width of the symbol (tap location of 1.25), the resulting value will update to 1.5.
+For example, with a granularity of 0.5, if a user taps on the second symbol at 1/4 of the width of the symbol (i.e. a tap location of 1.25), the resulting value will update to 1.5.
 If the user drags out of bounds off the trailing edge of the view, the value will be updated to the maximum value.
 If the user drags out of bounds off the leading edge of the view, the value will be updated to the minimum value that is greater than zero (i.e. the granularity).

 To draw custom symbols, we introduce a `RatingStyle` protocol, along with a `RatingStyleConfiguration` struct for accessing the rating's current value and symbol count:
 ```swift